← Insights & Guides · Updated · 15 min read

 The methodology also removes a bias that human-moderated interviews introduce.
 When a buyer knows they’re speaking with someone from the vendor’s team, or even a third-party firm with an obvious commercial relationship, they moderate their candor.
 They soften criticism.
 They emphasize the price objection because it’s impersonal.
 AI-moderated conversations conducted without a human relationship at stake consistently produce more candid responses — a finding that aligns with research on social desirability bias in qualitative interviewing.
 Getting to honest answers in win-loss conversations requires removing the social dynamics that incentivize diplomatic answers.

-Based on patterns across thousands of conversations, five underlying drivers account for the majority of losses that get attributed to price.
+Based on the classification of 6,400 lost deals across our dataset, five underlying drivers account for 81.9% of losses — the vast majority of which get attributed to price when captured through CRM dropdowns or post-decision surveys.
 Each has a distinct signature in buyer language, and each requires a different organizational response.

-Vertical credibility gaps — the absence of proof points in the buyer’s specific industry, company size, or use case — drive a disproportionate share of enterprise losses.
+Vertical credibility gaps (8.5% of actual losses) — the absence of proof points in the buyer’s specific industry, company size, or use case — drive a disproportionate share of enterprise losses.
+Notably, this driver’s share rises to 14.2% in deals over $250K ARR, where the burden of proof on the buyer to justify the expenditure increases significantly.
 This is the driver illustrated by the CFO proof-point example above.
 Buyers making significant software investments need to see that others like them have succeeded.
 Generic case studies don’t close this gap.
 Industry-specific references, quantified outcomes in comparable environments, and peer-to-peer conversations with existing customers do.
 Understanding pricing signals in win-loss data often reveals that what reads as a price objection is actually a credibility gap — the buyer couldn’t justify the cost because they couldn’t find evidence that the cost was justified.

 The Behavioral Economics of ‘Too Expensive’